Updated 5 August

-- A loss of change in your normal taste of smell or taste.
+- a loss or change in your normal sense of smell or taste.

-If during the seven or 14 days of isolation you feel your symptoms are worsening or after seven days you do not feel better then please use the NHS 111 coronavirus service, telling the call handler about your kidney condition, and keep your dialysis unit updated.
+If during the 10 or 14 days of isolation you feel your symptoms are worsening, or if after seven days you do not feel better then please use the NHS 111 coronavirus service, telling the call handler about your kidney condition, and keep your dialysis unit updated.

-If you are in the extremely vulnerable group of patients and you develop symptoms of COVID-19 you should let your kidney doctor know.
+If you are in the extremely vulnerable group of patients and you develop symptoms of Covid-19 you should let your kidney doctor know.
 You should also seek clinical advice using the NHS 111 online coronavirus service or call NHS111 if you don’t have internet access, telling the call handler about your kidney condition.
 Do this as soon as you get symptoms.
 In an emergency, call 999 if you are seriously ill.
 Do not visit the GP, pharmacy, urgent care centre or a hospital.
-Do not change your medications unless advised to do so by your renal unit.
-You should also try to find somewhere else to stay for 14 days.
-If you cannot stay elsewhere then you should try to stay away from the person with symptoms.
+Do not change your medications unless advised to do so by your renal unit

-Anyone in experiencing a new, continuous cough, high temperature or a loss of or change in your normal sense of smell or taste can have a test by visiting the NHS coronavirus page.
-For more information about having a COVID-19 test, please see our blog about one person’s experience of the testing process.
+Anyone experiencing a high temperature, a new, continuous cough or a loss or change in your normal sense of smell or taste can have a test by visiting the NHS coronavirus page.
+For more information about having a Covid-19 test, please see our blog about one person’s experience of the testing process.